LAION-AI/laion.ai/blog/giant-openclip.md

 ## Training notes

+The ViT-G/14 model is trained with the contrastive infoNCE loss on text-image pairs.

 ### Phase 1: Patch dropout

 For phase 1 we trained ViT-G with [patch dropout](https://arxiv.org/abs/2212.00794) 0.5 on LAION-2B for 32B samples seen.
 We used batch size 160k, learning rate 2e-3, and a cosine decay schedule.
 After this phase the model reached 79.07 zero-shot top1 accuracy on ImageNet.